LazaroR-u/EQNN_for_HEP/README.md

 ## Project blog post
 [Equivariant Quantum Neural Networks for High Energy Physics Analysis at the LHC.
 Mid-Evaluation Report.](https://medium.com/@214lievano/equivariant-quantum-neural-networks-for-high-energy-physics-analysis-at-the-lhc-59b55ed3d43e)

+## Summary

+So far, we have successfully implemented an equivariant quantum convolutional neural network (EQCNN) that maintains invariance under the p4m symmetry group, which includes rotations of 90° and reflections over the X and Y axes.
+The model has demonstrated strong performance on both benchmark datasets: MNIST and Fashion MNIST.

 ## Introduction